 - 1. Elderly and disabled families shall not be terminated. - 2.
-Families comprising the required number of special purpose vouchers (e.g. NED, VASH, FUP and MS5) shall be the last to be terminated. - 3.
-HHA shall utilize a last in, first out methodology whereby HAP contracts are terminated based on the date of the family's initial participation in the HCV program with the most recent participant(s) terminated first.
+As an initial PHA, HHA will not terminate a portability voucher under a billing arrangement with a receiving PHA for insufficient funding, due to the fact that initial PHA is not a party to the HAP contract. - 3.
+Families comprising the required number of special purpose vouchers (e.g. NED, VASH, FUP and MS5) shall be the last to be terminated. - 4.
+HHA shall utilize a methodology whereby HAP contracts are terminated based on: i) over-income voucher-assisted households who have been at zero HAP for the longest period of time; and ii) the date of the family's initial participation in the HCV program with the participant(s) who have received housing assistance for the longest period of time are terminated.

-Upon HHA's determination that sufficient funding is available to issue vouchers to some or all eligible families whose HAP contracts have previously been terminated due to insufficient funding, HHA shall use the following criteria:
+Upon HHA's determination that sufficient funding is available to issue vouchers to some or all eligible families whose HAP contracts have previously been terminated due to insufficient funding, HHA shall use the following criteria to reinstate program participation to: